ibm-cloud-docs/event-notifications/en-create-source.md

 There are now four types of sources that are supported for {{site.data.keyword.en_short}}: {{site.data.keyword.cloud_notm}} sources, generic API sources, {{site.data.keyword.cloud_notm}} platform sources and the Periodic Timer.

 With {{site.data.keyword.cloud_notm}} sources, events emit from managed services on {{site.data.keyword.cloud_notm}}.
-The following sources For example, {{site.data.keyword.monitoringfull_notm}}, {{site.data.keyword.cloud_notm}} Security and Compliance Center, {{site.data.keyword.secrets-manager_full_notm}}, {{site.data.keyword.appconfig_short}}, IBM Cloud Projects,Toolchain and {{site.data.keyword.lakehouse_full_notm}} can all be added to {{site.data.keyword.en_short}} {{site.data.keyword.cloud_notm}} sources.
+The following sources, for example, {{site.data.keyword.monitoringfull_notm}}, {{site.data.keyword.cloud_notm}} Security and Compliance Center, {{site.data.keyword.secrets-manager_full_notm}}, {{site.data.keyword.appconfig_short}}, IBM Cloud Projects, Toolchain, and {{site.data.keyword.lakehouse_full_notm}} can all be added to {{site.data.keyword.en_short}} {{site.data.keyword.cloud_notm}} sources.

 With generic API sources, events emanate from services or applications that are not managed by IBM.
 For example, if you create your own application that sends events to {{site.data.keyword.en_short}}, your application can be added as an API source.

 API sources cannot route notifications to the {{site.data.keyword.cloud_notm}} email service and {{site.data.keyword.cloud_notm}} SMS service because these services deliver content that is generated exclusively from {{site.data.keyword.cloud_notm}} managed services.
 {: note}

-By default, {{site.data.keyword.cloud_notm}} Resource lifecycle events is provided as a source and is disabled.
-You can enable it, if you like to monitor the {{site.data.keyword.cloud_notm}} Resource lifecycle events, which you need to incur more charges. {{site.data.keyword.cloud_notm}} Resource lifecycle events are events around the {{site.data.keyword.cloud_notm}} resources like instance creation, updating an instance, deleting an instance and other events related to {{site.data.keyword.cloud_notm}} resources.
+By default, {{site.data.keyword.cloud_notm}} Resource lifecycle events are provided as a source and is disabled.
+You can enable it if you like to monitor the {{site.data.keyword.cloud_notm}} Resource lifecycle events, which you need to incur more charges. {{site.data.keyword.cloud_notm}} Resource lifecycle events are events around the {{site.data.keyword.cloud_notm}} resources like instance creation, updating an instance, deleting an instance and other events related to {{site.data.keyword.cloud_notm}} resources.

 The Periodic Timer source is also provided as a default source.
 It is used to schedule events based on a period defined by the user.
-It is disabled by deafult and you can enable it to schedule events periodically.
+It is disabled by default and you can enable it to schedule events periodically.

 To see the current list of {{site.data.keyword.cloud_notm}} services available as {{site.data.keyword.en_short}} sources, go to the **Sources** section of your {{site.data.keyword.en_short}} dashboard, click **Add**, and select **{{site.data.keyword.cloud_notm}} sources**.

 The connection protocols differ between source types, so the procedure for adding is different as described in the following sections.

 To integrate a source with {{site.data.keyword.en_short}}, an instance of that source also needs to be created.
-For more information on how the supported sources can be integrated with {{site.data.keyword.en_short}}, refer [here](/docs/event-notifications?topic=event-notifications-en-source).
+For more information on how the supported sources can be integrated with {{site.data.keyword.en_short}}, refer to [Registering event sources](/docs/event-notifications?topic=event-notifications-en-source).
 {: note}

 ## Adding a source